 How Social Security handles an SSI claim after the applicant dies depends on where the person was in the application process.

 You generally can't start an SSI claim for someone after the person dies—even if the applicant would have qualified for benefits for many months before death.
-This is because SSI doesn't pay retroactive benefits--benefits covering the time someone is disabled before filing an SSI application.
-So if you file an application after the person dies, there's no one who qualifies to collect a monthly SSI disability payment.
+This is because SSI doesn't pay retroactive benefits—benefits covering the time someone is disabled before filing an SSI application.
+So, if you file an application after the person dies, there's no one who qualifies to collect a monthly SSI disability payment.

 But, if a person contacted Social Security and made an inquiry about filing for disability benefits before dying, that establishes a "protective filing date."
 The applicant's spouse can file an application within 60 days of the protective filing date—longer if Social Security didn't send a "close out" notice advising the applicant when the protective filing period ended.

 If a person with a pending SSI disability claim dies before benefits are awarded, generally, only a spouse who was living in the same household can pursue the SSI claim and collect money that would have been awarded to the applicant.
-Social Security calls that money an "underpayment" since the applicant wasn't paid what was due.
+Social Security calls that money an "underpayment" because the applicant wasn't paid what was due.

 An exception to this rule exists for a spouse already receiving SSI.
 If that's the case, the surviving spouse doesn't have to be in the same household at the time of the applicant's death.